 Dead Period: During a dead period, coaches can’t talk to recruits at their college campus, a camp or the athlete’s school.

 Quiet period: At this time, college coaches may not have face-to-face contact with recruits or their parents off the college campus, and they can’t watch student-athletes compete or visit their high school.

 Evaluation Period: There’s an exception during the Quiet Period time frame above—the Evaluation Period.
 A coach may evaluate at the two events (showcase and combine) that are traditionally held in conjunction with the Golf Coaches Association of America National Convention.

 NCAA Division 2

 Dead Period: Nov.
 6 (7 a.m.) to Nov.
 8 (7 a.m.), 2023, (during the 48 hours prior to 7 a.m. on the initial date for the signing of the National Letter of Intent).

 NCAA Division 3

-Year-round recruiting permitted
+Year-round recruiting permitted.

 Sure, getting a verbal offer is exciting, but signing the National Letter of Intent (NLI) makes it official—and even better, it marks the end of your recruiting journey.
 The NLI acts as a binding contract between a prospective student-athlete and the college: the student-athlete is solidifying their commitment to the school and in return, the college is promising to provide an athletic scholarship for that academic year.

-The 2019-20 school year is the first year that all athletes (outside of football and basketball) can begin signing the NLI and securing their scholarships on the same date.
+All athletes (outside of football and basketball) can begin signing the NLI and securing their scholarships on the same date.
 Previously, there was an early signing period, followed by a break, and then a regular signing period in the second half of senior year.
 As a result of this change, more and more recruits are signing their NLI earlier than before and committing in the first half of senior year.